Home ยป Recipes ยป dessert

 Instructions

 • Place all of the dry ingredients into a medium-sized bowl and mix until combined.
+This includes oat flour, rolled oats, cinnamon, baking soda, baking powder, and salt.

 • Add the dry ingredients to the wet and mix it all up.
 It should end up becoming a large ball of dough.
 Fold in the white chocolate chips, chopped macadamia nuts, and chopped dried cranberries.